bet4a/d3wiki/Transitions.md

 ```

 where *selection* is the current transition's underlying selection.
 In addition, the returned new transition inherits easing, duration and delay from the current transition.
 The duration and delay for each subelement is inherited from the duration and delay of the parent element in the current transition.

+<a name="transition" href="Transitions#wiki-transition">#</a> transition.<b>transition</b>()

+Creates a new transition on the same selected elements, inheriting the delay and duration.
+This can be used to create concurrent transitions with different easing for different properties, or overlapping but different delays and durations.
+It can also be used to define sequenced transitions by setting the delay of the returned transition to the end time of the current transition.

 ### Control